adnoctem/shopware/docs/CONTRIBUTING.md

 to operate the project locally.
 If any of the required executables are not found the `make` will let you know.

-After you have all the necessary tools installed you will want to generate the TLS certificates for use with Traefik to ensure TLS connections during local devlopment.
+After you have all the necessary tools installed you will want to generate the TLS certificates for use with Traefik to ensure TLS connections during local development.
 To this you can run:

 ```shell
 make secrets